maxh/maxheinritz.com/_notes/dates-and-times.md

 A "date" is not the same as a "date time".

-A "date" is a time range from midnight to midnight in a particular time zone.
+A "date" is a time range from midnight to midnight, optionally paired with a time zone.
 Usually this is a 24-hour range, but there are some exceptions for years with leap seconds and on daylight savings transitions.

-A "date time" is a particular instant in time, which may or may not be anchored to a time zone.
+A "date time" is a particular point in time, which may or may not be anchored to a time zone.

 The poorly name JavaScript `Date` object represents date times, not dates.

 ## Types

-The following types have proven the most useful in my experience.
+I find the following types provide all the functionality I need.
 These can be defined as opaque types in TypeScript, scalars in GraphQL, etc.

 ### Iso8601Timestamp